Edictum

 Postcondition Callbacks

 All three methods accept on_postcondition_warn.
-The callback receives the tool result (already modified by redact or deny if applicable) and a list of findings.
+The callback receives the tool result (already modified by redact or block if applicable) and a list of findings.
 Its return value replaces the tool result sent to the agent.

 import re